 3. Punching heavy mats.

-Here are a a couple really good rods for fishing the Texas rig.
+Here are a couple really good rods for fishing the Texas rig.
 Both of these rods hardly ever let me down when I set the hook into those bucket mouths.

 One is a spinning rod and the other a bait caster.
-Based on the examples I gave you above, the spinning rod is for open water, and the bait caster is for the flipping, pitching, and punching.
+Based on the examples I gave you above, the spinning rod is for open water, and the bait caster is for flipping, pitching, and punching.

-T-Rig Fishing Reels
+Texas Rig Fishing Reels

 The reel you choose for your t-rig setup is not as important as the rod.
-The reason for this is because this technique involves the bait to be moved with the rod more than the reel.
+The reason for this is that this technique involves the bait to be moved with the rod more than the reel.

-With That being said I want a reel with a a low profile.
-The low profile reel is more comfortable in my hand and allows me to use my finger in from the the reel to feel the line.
+With That being said I want a reel with a low profile.
+The low profile reel is more comfortable in my hand and allows me to use my finger in from the reel to feel the line.

 When using a casting reel you want to have one with some speed.
 Something like a 7:1 should work just fine.
-A lot of the time when fishing the t-rig we need to remove slack line quickly and catch up to the bite.
+A lot of the time when fishing the t-rig we need to remove the slack line quickly and catch up to the bite.

 Something like the SHIMANO Curado 7’1 HG Lowprofile Reel works great.
 If you have any of the older Shimano Curado reels hang onto them because they are worth their weight in gold.